jakewesterberg/westerberg-science-website/content/authors/admin/_index.md

 ---
 # Display name
-title: Jacob A. Westerberg, Ph.D.
+title: Jacob Alan Westerberg, Ph.D.

 # Is this the primary user of the site?
 superuser: true